Unboxed-Software/solana-course/content/solana-nft.md

 ![Gif of Metaplex Upload](../assets/solana-nft-metaplex-upload.gif)

-There will now be a `.cache` folder with a `devnet-example.json` file which includes the address of our Candy Machine and the uploaded arweave link for each NFT.
+There will now be a `.cache` folder with a `devnet-example.json` file which includes the address of our Candy Machine and the uploaded Arweave link for each NFT.

 The `devnet-example.json` file will look something like this, but with different links and addresses: